top of page

 Color Phase +2 steps

 Check skin tones first!
-If the skin is too pink, decrease the color phase by -1 or -2 steps, if it's too orange yellow green, start raising it by +1-2 steps.
+If the skin is too pink, decrease the color phase by -1 or -2 steps, if it's too orange- yellow or green, start raising it by +1-2 steps.

 Example